Constantia, New York

 Constantia is a town in Oswego County, New York, United States.
 The population was 4,973 at the 2010 census.

-The Town of Constantia is located in the southeastern part of the county.
-Located with the town is a hamlet and census-designated place also named Constantia.
+The town is located in the southeastern part of the county.
+Within the town is a hamlet and census-designated place of the same name.

 History

 The town was first settled circa 1793 and was known then as "Rotterdam."
 Francis Adrian Vanderkemp and Marc Isambard Brunel were two of its citizens.
 The Town of Constantia was created from part of the Town of Mexico in 1808.
 In 1825, the town was reduced by the formation of the Town of Hastings, and was reduced again in 1839 to form the Town of West Monroe.